Dieter Dengler: Retirement, ALS, and suicide

 After his retirement, Dengler continued flying for leisure in his restored Cessna 195 and became involved in air shows.
 In 2000, he was inducted into the Gathering of Eagles program and told the story of his escape to groups of young military officers.
 Dengler struggled with PTSD for the rest of his life.
 On February 7, 2001, after being diagnosed with Lou Gehrig's Disease (ALS), fearing he would turn into a “vegetable” he said his goodbyes and rolled his wheelchair from his house to a nearby fire station, where he shot himself.
 He was buried at Arlington National Cemetery and a Navy honor guard and a fly-over by Navy F-14 Tomcats were present at his burial.

 Dengler was married three times: to Marina Adamich (1966–1970), to Irene Lam (1980–1984), and to Yukiko Dengler (1998–2001).
-Dengler is survived by three sons, Rolf, Alexander, and Ryan, and three grandsons.
+Dengler was survived by sons Rolf, Alexander, and Ryan as well as three grandsons.